C.B.I. Shankar

 C.B.I.
 Shankar is a 1989 Indian Kannada language drama film directed by P. Nanjundappa.
-It stars Shankar Nag in the titular role as Shankar, an officer with the CBI, who investigates a murder case closed down by the local police.
+It stars Shankar Nag in the title role as Shankar, an officer with the CBI, who investigates a murder case closed down by the local police.
 The supporting cast features Devaraj, Doddanna, Vajramuni, Suman Ranganathan and Shashikumar.
 The film was a blockbuster and further established Nag as a leading actor in Kannada cinema.